-(3) Reflects the total active storage capacity of Battleground Oil Specialty Terminal Company LLC ("BOSTCO"), of which we have a 42.5%, general voting, Class A Member interest.
+(3) Reflects the total active storage capacity of Battleground Oil Specialty Terminal Company LLC ("BOSTCO"), of which we have a 42.5% Class A ownership interest.

 (4) Reflects the total active storage capacity of Olympic Pipeline Company, of which we have a 30% ownership interest.